Don't see an answer to your question?

 - If I waive coverage now and suddenly lose coverage after open enrollment ends, will I be able to enroll in medical coverage through the City later?

 Yes, loss of coverage is a qualifying event, contact Human Resources as soon as you learn you will lose coverage and they can assist with your enrollment.
 Remember you will have 60 days to enroll in benefits from the date you lose coverage, but if you contact Human Resources early you may be able to avoid a gap in coverage.

 You can figure out your current out of pocket premium contribution a couple different ways.
-You can look at your pay stubs for a line titled “Health-TM.”
+You can login into your Employee Self Service portal and click on "Benefits" to see your current enrollments and monthly premiums.
+You can also look at your pay stubs for the deduction line titled “Health.”
 If you pay a portion of your premium you will see this line on the first two paychecks of the month, as your monthly contribution is split over two pay periods per month.
 Add those amounts together and that is what you are paying monthly.
-You can also compare your current premium, find the 2021 premiums by clicking here, and the City’s current contribution, download the 2021 contribution rates by clicking here(PDF, 448KB).
-Any amount over the contribution is paid by you monthly.

 If you need help, contact Human Resources, email@example.com.

 - Determine which plans are available in your County.
-Check pages 6-7 of the 2022 Health Benefit Summary to determine which plans are available in your County.
-For example, the plans available in Alameda County are: Anthem HMO Select, Anthem HMO Traditional, Blue Shield Access+, Health Net SmartCare, Kaiser, PERS Gold, and PERS Choice.
+Check pages 6-7 of the 2023 Health Benefit Summary to determine which plans are available in your County.
+For example, the plans available in Alameda County are: Anthem HMO Select, Anthem HMO Traditional, Blue Shield Access , Health Net SmartCare, Kaiser, PERS Gold, and PERS Choice.